29sayantanc/Parrot-Stt/README.md

 *   **Visual Feedback:** A subtle, pulsing pop-up indicates when recording is active.
 *   **Offline Transcription:** Powered by the Whisper ASR model, ensuring privacy and speed without an internet connection.
 *   **Dynamic Microphone Support:** Automatically detects and adapts to your microphone's sample rate.
+*   **AI-Powered Writing Assistance:** (Optional) Enhances your speech with context-aware rewriting using local multimodal AI models.

 ## 🚀 Installation (Coming Soon: Executable)